kitchenbeats/botlink-dashboard/src/server/auth/RATE_LIMITING.md

 # Rate Limiting Documentation

-This system implements two separate rate limiters for the sign-up flow to prevent different types of abuse:
+This system implements two separate rate limiters for the sign-up flow to prevent different types of abuse.

+## Important: Development Environment Support

+The rate limiting system now works seamlessly in development environments without proxy headers.
+When IP headers are missing, the system falls back to a development identifier that still allows rate limiting to function properly.

 ## 1. Sign-Up Attempts Rate Limiter